 Can I register a camper who lives outside of Maryland?

 Yes!
 The state of Maryland has lifted restrictions that prevented camps in Maryland from accpeting out-of-state campers.

 Does Summer at Norwood provide financial aid?

-Yes, financial assistance may be provided to famiilies with demonstrated need.
+Yes, financial assistance may be provided to families with demonstrated need.
+Aid is subject to a seasonal cap and deadline for financial aid applications is April 15.
 Contact the Summer at Norwood office for more information.

 Is there a nurse on duty?

 Yes, Summer at Norwood has a camp nurse on duty at all times during camp hours. this registered nurse is on hand to tend to any camper medical issues that arise during camp, including tending to minor injuries and illnesses and administering medications to campers who have submitted the proper forms.